 As much as it’s a leader’s responsibility to help employees feel comfortable, all employees have a personal responsibility to get over any of their own fears.

 Help employees get comfortable with failure and the concept of being wrong.

 - Look at feedback as a positive thing

 - Understand that everyone makes mistakes

 Employees need to feel listened to, and like their ideas and suggestions count.

 There’s no way that you can have a high-performing team if employees don’t have a voice and feel like they’re an equal part of the team.

-At Officevibe, we’ve found a way to give everyone a confidential voice to make sure everyone feels listened to.
+At Officevibe, our employee survey solution offers a way to give everyone a confidential voice to make sure everyone feels listened to

 Are You On A High-Performing Team?